St Maarten Visa and Passport Requirements

-Nationals not referred to in the chart are advised to contact the Dutch Embassy to check visa requirements for St Maarten.
+Nationals not referred to in the chart should contact the nearest Dutch embassy.

 Types and Cost

-Applications for the Caribbean visa are usually processed within a week, but processing times vary depending on the country.
+Applications for the Caribbean visa are usually processed within 15 calendar days.

 Extension of stay

-Visitors who do not require a visa can extend their stay at the immigration office, usually up to a maximum of 180 days.
-You cannot extend the Caribbean visa.
+Visitors who do not require a visa may extend their stay at the immigration office, usually up to a maximum of 180 days.

 Entry with pets